Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-society-axialunar.md

 [Convention of Approval of Membership](https://axiascan.io/pre/axialunar/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) - Rules about joining the AXIALunar society

-[Kappa Sigma Mu Lounge](https://matrix.to/#/!BUmiAAnAYSRGarqwOt:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=axiacoin.org) - A public chat room on Riot to talk about anything about the society.
+[Kappa Sigma Mu Lounge](https://matrix.to/#/!BUmiAAnAYSRGarqwOt:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=AXIA.org) - A public chat room on Riot to talk about anything about the society.

-[Substrate Society](https://www.shawntabrizi.com/substrate-society/) - It shows the AXIALunar society information and allowing you to directly place a bid if you have installed the [AXIASolarJS extension](https://chrome.google.com/webstore/detail/axiasolar%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).
+[Substrate Society](https://www.shawntabrizi.com/substrate-society/) - It shows the AXIALunar society information and allowing you to directly place a bid if you have installed the [AXIAJS extension](https://chrome.google.com/webstore/detail/AXIA%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).